Composition, form of production and packaging

 Suction

+Valproic acid is almost completely absorbed from the digestive tract, the bioavailability when ingested is 100%.
 Eating does not reduce the absorption rate.
 C max in plasma is observed after 2-3 hours.
 The therapeutic concentration of valproic acid in blood plasma is 50-150 mg / l.

 Distribution